 Instructions for Neal Elias’s Origami Peacocks

 The diagrams for both of these Peacocks are in the book The Origami of Neal Elias which I bought at the BOS Convention.
 I will write a review of this book soon, but for now, I’ll just say thank-you to Dave Venables for the many hours of dedication in putting this book together.
 This is destined to be a ‘must-have’ for anyone that enjoys folding paper.
+I have featured several models from the book on this blog including Andres Segovia and The Last Waltz.
 You can get the book from the British Origami Society via their Supplies page or on Amazon.

 You can also subscribe to the mailing list by entering your email in the box below: